Mitsubishi Outlander Sport Insurance Rates

 | Wyoming | $1,014 | -$128 | -11.2% |

-Choosing higher comprehensive and collision insurance deductibles can reduce prices by up to $420 every year, while buying higher liability limits will increase premiums.
-Switching from a 50/100 limit to a 250/500 limit will increase prices by as much as $349 more per year.
+Choosing high deductibles could cut prices by as much as $420 a year, whereas increasing liability limits will cost you more.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $349 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you are probably paying $1,400 to $1,900 extra each year, depending on your age.
-A high-risk auto insurance policy is expensive and can cost as much as 44% to 136% more than the average policy.
+If you have some driving violations or tend to cause accidents, you could be paying at a minimum $1,400 to $1,900 extra each year, depending on your age.
+Insurance for high-risk drivers can be around 44% to 136% more than average.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |